josephrcarb/Venmo-api/README.md

 * **Reason for application:**
 	- Displays the total amount of money sent and recieved from all the users within the last 50 transactions.
 	- History of transactions between users for personal use, maintaining finances.
-Small project to for me to understand Api intergration.
+Small project to for me to understand Api integration.